NOPping/gstack/README.rst

 Configuration
 #############

-Before running `gstack` you must configure it.
+Before running gstack you must configure it.
 To do so run

     $ gstack-configure

-You can configure a profile of your choice with the optional ``-p`` flag
+You can configure a profile of your choice with the optional ``-p`` or ``--profile`` flag

-    $ gstack-configure -p testprofile
+    $ gstack-configure -p exampleprofile

+If you don't specify a profile, ``gstack-configure`` will default to ``initial``

-And enter your configuration information as prompted.
+Enter your configuration information as prompted.

 Install the stand alone `gcutil <https://developers.google.com/compute/docs/gcutil/#gcutilupgrade/>`_